google-research/google-research/scrna_benchmark/README.md

 # Influence of parameters on scRNA-seq dimension reduction methods.

-This repository contains the code used for analyzing the influence of parameters on the performances of dimension reduction (DR) methods.
+This repository contains the code used in [Tuning parameters of dimensionality reduction methods forsingle-cell RNA-seq analysis](https://www.biorxiv.org/content/10.1101/2020.04.27.064816v1)

 The methods selected for DR are: